Tucson Symphony Orchestra: Present

 Maestro José Luis Gomez was appointed in 2016, the TSO's first-ever Spanish-speaking music director.
 Under his artistic leadership, the TSO has expanded the quality and breadth of its programming, with a special focus on southern Arizona's cultural heritage.
 In his first season, the orchestra performed to 150,000 people at the iconic All Soul's Procession in downtown Tucson.
-Most recently, the TSO launched ¡Celebration latina!, a series of concerts embracing the large Hispanic and Latinx community.
+Most recently, the TSO launched ¡Celebration latina!, a series of concerts embracing the large Hispanic and Latin community.
 Maestro Gomez has also invested his energies in the Young Composers Project, commissioning several alumni for works on the main series.
 The TSO presents a number of new collaborations annually, including performances with Mariachi Aztlán de Pueblo High School, the Tucson Girls Chorus, the Tucson Arizona Boys Chorus, the Tucson International Mariachi Festival, Orkesta Mendoza, and Calexico.

 In 2022, the TSO's home downtown was renamed as the Linda Ronstadt Music Hall.

 In the 2023-24 season the TSO celebrates its 95th anniversary.
 The organization is a member of the League of American Orchestra's Group 3 with an annual budget of 6 million dollars.
 Over forty concerts a year are performed across the Classic, Masterworks, and Special Events series.